 I can testify to the medical profession’s reliance on coffee from my days as a resident and intern in the 1970s, a time we doctors none-too-fondly refer to as “the days of the iron men.”
 We used to be on call every other night, often surviving on one or two hours of sleep during a 36-hour shift.

 Despite our sleep deprivation, we had to perform.
-It was imperative that we kept our minds sharp to deal with emergencies, an overwhelming multitude of complex patients, and our studies.
-How did we do it?
+It was imperative that we kept our minds sharp to deal with emergencies, an overwhelming multitude of complex patients, and our studies, so how did we do it?
 You guessed it.
 We drank a steady stream of coffee in the hospital, the library, and our dorms.
 We drank it at all hours of the day and night to keep us razor sharp—or at least awake—pushing way beyond our usual physical limits.

 At the time, it seemed like the only solution to the long hours demanded of doctors-in-training.
-There are benefits to caffeine consumption, certainly, but there are unwanted caffeine side effects as well.
+There are benefits to caffeine consumption, certainly, but there are also unwanted side effects of caffeine as well.

-Caffeine side effects can be obvious for some people: jitteriness, and the infamous “caffeine crash” once the juice clears its way out of your system.
-But for others, the caffeine side effects are not so obvious.
+Side effects of caffeine can be obvious for some people: jitteriness and the infamous “caffeine crash” once the juice clears its way out of your system.
+But for others, the side effects of caffeine are not so obvious.

 Caffeine’s Side Effects: A Case Study

 One of my patients was a fellow I’ll call Ed, who sought help for his cardiac arrhythmia, high blood pressure, and insomnia.
 He also struggled with a thought disorder, for which a psychiatrist was treating him with potent psychoactive drugs.
-These medications were important, allowing him to function day-to-day.
+These medications were important, because they allowed him to function day-to-day.

 Ed was aware that his heartbeat was rapid—as high as 150, even when he was resting.
 During Ed’s many office visits his blood pressure was also as high as 180–190/110–130.

 My first inclination after studying Ed’s history was to blame his fast heartbeat on his psychoactive drugs.
-However, when Ed told me that he was drinking from 10 to 20 cups of coffee a day, I realized that Ed had a caffeine side effect known as “caffeinism”—an overdose state.
+However, when Ed told me that he was drinking from 10 to 20 cups of coffee a day, I realized that Ed had a side effect of caffeine known as “caffeinism”—an overdose state.

 Caffeinism is a definite clinical syndrome, characterized by specific caffeine side effects: central nervous system (CNS) effects like agitation, irritability, and inability to sleep, as well as peripheral signs that include high heart rate, high blood pressure, and cardiac arrhythmias.

-And the medical literature indicates that caffeinism as a caffeine side effect has been reported in people consuming as little as 500 to 1,000 mg per day—right around the average consumption for most people.
+And the medical literature indicates that caffeinism as a side effect of caffeine has been reported in people consuming as little as 500 to 1,000 mg per day—right around the average consumption for most people.

 And don’t be misled by research saying that caffeine doesn’t cause the arrhythmia known as atrial fibrillation (AF).
 I’ve seen too many patients over the years who drank multiple cups of coffee or caffeinated sodas, and ate chocolate, then suddenly came down with AF.
 I’ve seen AF triggered by just a bit of chocolate after dinner.

 There are caffeine-sensitive people for whom even a little bit of chocolate can trigger AF.
-If you consume any caffeine, and feel palpations, you must suspect that it’s a caffeine side effect.
+If you consume any caffeine, and feel palpations, you must suspect that it’s a side effect of caffeine.
 Test it and if you can make the connection, stop the caffeine or cut down your intake.

 Caffeine Side Effects and Other Medical Conditions